Requirements for the Ph.D. Degree

 Program in Comparative Literature

 Normally, candidates for the Ph.D. in comparative literature should be competent in three national literatures and have a general familiarity with critical theory.
 Students in this program are encouraged to spend at least one year of study abroad, usually as members of groups working in Paris, Florence, Hamburg, Geneva, or Madrid in programs sponsored by the modern language departments and the Center.
-The University maintains the Villa Spelman in Florence as a study center, and the Departments of German and Romance Languages and Literatures have regular programs of faculty exchange.
+The Department of German and Romance Languages and Literatures maintains regular programs of faculty exchange.

 Program in Intellectual History